-A professional geologist examines the drill core and marks out the intervals to be sampled, the cutting line and chooses the method of analysis; metallic screen assay method for mineralized samples or fire assay for unmineralized samples ("Routine").
+A geologist examines the drill core and marks out the intervals to be sampled and the cutting line.
 Sample lengths are mostly 1.0 meter and adjusted to respect lithological and/or mineralogical contacts and isolate narrow (<1.0m) veins or other structures that may yield higher grades.
-Once all sample intervals have been chosen, photos of the wet and dry core are taken for future reference.

-Technicians saw the core along the defined cut-line.
-One-half of the core is kept as a witness sample and the other half is submitted for crushing, pulverizing, and assaying.
-Individual sample bags are sealed and placed into shipping pails and/or nylon shipping bags, sealed and marked with the contents.
+Technicians saw the core along the defined cutting line.
+One-half of the core is kept as a witness sample and the other half is submitted for analysis.
+Individual sample bags are sealed and placed into totes, sealed and marked with the contents.